wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Go/Syntax/Go-Syntax-Links.md

 ## Memory Model

 * [The Go Memory Model](https://golang.org/ref/mem): The Go memory model specifies the conditions under which reads of a variable in one goroutine can be guaranteed to observe values produced by writes to the same variable in a different goroutine.

+# Meta Programming | 元编程

+* [2018-Dependency Injection in Go](https://blog.drewolson.org/dependency-injection-in-go/): In this post I'll give an introduction to DI and then show an example application before and after using DI (via the dig library).